 - Pet Heaven Memorial Park in Miami, FL.
 They have an arrangement with United Airlines.
 All preparations are performed in their Miami facility, and can ship anywhere in the continental U.S. and Puerto Rico.

 - Pet Taxi LA in Los Angeles, CA. They have an arrangement with United Airlines.

-* While we identified providers of domestic air transport in 2012, we are now exploring transportation options – by air, ship or train – between nations.
-Due to international laws, this will be a much more daunting task.
+* While we identified providers of domestic air transport in 2012, the owner of Pet Taxi LA and Animal Transporters sold those services, and Animal Transporters will no longer ship deceased pets.
+In addition to exploring a new domestic network within the U.S., we are exploring transportation options – by air, ship or train – between nations.
+Due to international laws, this will be a daunting task.
 We welcome your stories, help and leads, and will post information and updates as we learn anything new.